R'lyeh Myth Meaning & Symbolism

 The Tale of R'lyeh

 Listen, and know the terror that sleeps.
-Not in [the earth](/myths/the-earth “Myth from Hindu culture.”/), but beneath [the sea](/myths/the-sea “Myth from Greek culture.”/), in a place the stars forgot.
-In the dreaming dark of the Pacific, where the [water](/myths/water “Myth from Chinese culture.”/) is heavy with time, lies a corpse-city.
-It is called R’lyeh.
+Not in the earth, but beneath the sea, in a place the stars forgot.
+In the dreaming culture.") dark of the Pacific, where the water is heavy with time, lies a corpse-city.
+It is called R'lyeh.

 It was not built for men.
 Its stones are a blasphemy of geometry, where walls lean inward at angles that shatter the soul, and towers spiral in defiance of sky and sea.
 The stone is warm, slick with a primordial ooze, and carved with hieroglyphs that tell of epochs when the Earth was young and other gods walked its crust.
 Here, in a vault sealed by a star-born door, the Dreamer lies.
 He is Cthulhu, a mountain of spongy, rubbery flesh, with vast, rudimentary wings folded like a shroud and a head of writhing feelers.
 He is dead, but dreaming.
 And in his dreams, he calls.